2012 Lincoln MKZ Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Lincoln intends the 2012 MKZ to rival the Lexus ES and similar comfort-oriented midsize luxury cars.
+Lincoln intends for the 2012 MKZ to rival the Lexus ES and similar comfort-oriented midsize luxury cars.
 While critics generally applaud the MKZ’s user-friendly controls, large trunk and comfortable seats, many say that the interior materials fall short of the competition.
 Additionally, some note that all of the MKZ’s electronic bells and whistles are available on the Ford Fusion at a much lower price.

 - "Some interior bits still feel cheap." -- Car and Driver